MTG/sens-sensor/README.md

 It is adviced to use this algorithm on short audios (< 1 minute) to have clearer output graphs.
 If you use a longer audio, graphs will not be as clear.

 For this, you should, first, follow de instructions in [Environment set up](#environment-set-up) to prepare your working environment.
+Download the required models from <a href="https://zenodo.org/records/15348686">Zenodo</a> and place them in **sens-sensor/data/models/**.
 Then, simply run in a terminal:

 ```
 cd sens-sensor